Campaigners succeed in banning gold mining Costa Rica

 Speaking on the verdict Javier Baltodano from Friends of the Earth Costa Rica said:

 “This is a victory for the Earth, for Nature, and as a movement we have always felt the Federation very close to us”.

 Unfortunately the fight is not completely over as the Canadian mining company has lodged an appeal and may also seek international arbitration.
 Javier Baltodano believes the mining company has no case and should leave the country sooner rather than later: “Former President Oscar Arias was responsible, and he must be the one to blame in the case the mining company files a complaint”, he said, referring to the Free Trade Agreement signed by Costa Rica with Canada which opens the door to these kinds of claims.

 “The company is responsible because it continued with the project despite clear regulations against it.
 They carried on with the support of politicians, and they are the ones that must respond if the company files a complaint, not the Costa Rican State.”

-Citing various referenda that have taken place over the years, Baltodano said 98 per cent of Costa Ricans oppose these kind of extractive projects.
+Citing various referenda that have taken place over the years, Baltodano said 98% of Costa Ricans oppose these kind of extractive projects.
 Once the decision becomes final Costa Ricans “will lift the burden off our shoulders” he concluded.